Jeet-Majumdar/live/_posts/2021-08-02-MCT_theory.md

    $$
    This projection operator is constructed in such a way so that $P_A X$ will project X onto A(0)

-3. With the above two, we can write equation of the classical function of phase space variable X.
+3. With the above two, we can write equation of the classical function of phase space variable A.

    $A(t)  = e^{iLt}A(0)$